 Recent significant deals include:

-It is possible to acquire US real property in an individual capacity, but the resulting personal liability is usually considered undesirable.
-It is typical for a prospective buyer to form a corporation, partnership, or limited liability company as an acquisition vehicle.
-The following factors should be considered when determining the most appropriate type of entity:
+It is possible to acquire US commercial real estate in an individual capacity, but the resulting personal liability is usually considered undesirable.
+It is typical for a prospective buyer to form a corporation, partnership or limited liability company as an acquisition vehicle.
+The following factors should be considered when choosing the type of entity:

 Personal liability of investors.

 However, no structure can shelter an investor from potential personal liability for certain acts, including fraud or torts.